PhantomGamesDevelopment/TWM2/README.md

   * Global
     * Massive "spring cleaning" of the zombie code files, fixing a bunch of bad coding practices and a few logic errors.
     * Redid the zombie targeting and movement methods to make them much "smoother"
-	  * This was done by slicing the movement loop down to 100ms from 500ms.
-	  * To compensate, all zombie speeds were reduced by 5x.
+	  * Scaled down zombie movement times on some types to smooth movement
+	  * To compensate for speed, these zombies saw a reduction of total speed to match the factor
+	  * This should result in smoother looking movement at the same speed
 	* Moved all functioning into a core control script, added additional modifiers and flags to grant more customizability to zombies
-	* **Only Normal Zombies are functional at this moment in time**
+	* **WARNING: Only specific zombies are functional at this moment in time**
+  * Ravager
+    * Ravagers will now perform ambush style attacks on targets, making them much more challenging
+	* Increased the XP reward from killing ravager zombies
 * Added Boss Proficiency
   * Hidden challenges embedded in boss fights that award additional experience for completing tough feats
   * For example: Defeat the shade lord without dying by the elemental shades